umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/Set-Up-Footer/index.md

 1. Go to the Umbraco Backoffice
 2. Click your home node - the first item in the Content tree
 3. In the workspace scroll to the bottom and find the group called Footer
-4. In the field saying “Footer Columns” click “Add Content” this will give you 7 options of content
+4. In the field saying “Footer Columns” click “Add Content” which will give you 7 options for content to add

 ## [Navigation](../../Uno-pedia/Content-Types/Site-Start/Custom-Navigation/index.md)